MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-id-partners.md

 ---
-title: Setting up a game at Partner Center
+title: Setting up a game at Partner Center, for ID@Xbox Partners
 description: Get started adding Xbox Live functionality to your game, by setting up an app at Partner Center. ms.date: 02/08/2019 ms.topic: article
 keywords: xbox live, xbox, games, xbox one, sign-in ms.localizationpriority: medium
 ---
-# Setting up a game at Partner Center
+# Setting up a game at Partner Center, for ID\@Xbox Partners

 <!--todo: open external links in new tab-->